ChinHairSaintClair/PhotoViewer/README.md

 # Config

-Before starting the app ensure that a `env.local` file is created.\
+Before starting the app ensure that a `.env.local` file is created.\
 This file must contain a `REACT_APP_API_KEY` variable assigned to a valid `unsplash api key`.

 # TODO